 Owners of large Class As, Fifth-Wheels, or Toy Haulers will want to consider private campgrounds, as they excel at accommodating large rigs.
 They’re also among the most beginner-friendly campgrounds as sites are often level and they usually have many pull-through sites.

-National Parks, Army Corps of Engineer (COE), USFS (US Forest Service), and Bureau of Land Management (BLM) are all federal campground options.
-They range from free to to mid-range in price, with National Parks being the most expensive.
+National Parks, Army Corps of Engineers (COE), USFS (US Forest Service), and Bureau of Land Management (BLM) are all federal campground options.
+They range from free to mid-range in price, with National Parks being the most expensive.
 The best websites to research federal campgrounds are www.recreation.gov and www.campendium.com.

 National Park campgrounds are campgrounds inside National Parks (like Yellowstone) or National Monuments.
 These campgrounds are as convenient as you can get if you are looking to explore a National Park.
 Unfortunately, they can be tight and almost always have RV length restrictions.

 The amenities at these campgrounds can vary widely.
 Grand Canyon has a large convenience store on site.
 Yellowstone has impressive shower and laundry facilities, while Arches only provides a campsite.
-Privacy also varies, but often there are trees or hedges that divide the sites and you will feel more “in-nature” than at many private campgrounds.
+Privacy also varies, but often there are trees or hedges that divide the sites and you will feel more “one with nature” than at many private campgrounds.

 Corps of Engineer campgrounds, USFS campgrounds, and BLM land are other federal campground options.